Remington Steele: Series history

+Development

-DevelopmentRemington Steele’s initial premise was conceived in 1969 by long-time television director Robert Butler as a series featuring a solo female private investigator.
+Remington Steele’s initial premise was conceived in 1969 by long-time television director Robert Butler as a series featuring a solo female private investigator.
 Butler pitched the idea to Grant Tinker before he was head of MTM, but Tinker felt the series was ahead of its time.
-In January 1980, following the success of several sitcoms featuring working women, including the groundbreaking Mary Tyler Moore Show, Butler and Tinker, now head of MTM, revived the concept.
+In January 1980, following the success of several sitcoms featuring working women, including the groundbreaking The Mary Tyler Moore Show, Butler and Tinker, now head of MTM, revived the concept.
 MTM Vice President of Programming Stu Erwin felt Butler's concept was only "half a show" and suggested that Butler work with veteran writer Michael Gleason to expand the premise.
 Imagining Holt's fictional boss, Gleason proposed to Butler: "Wouldn’t it be great if he showed up and made her crazy?"
 In 1981, Gleason, Butler, Erwin and Tinker pitched the series to NBC and were initially rejected by executives who failed to "get" the premise.
 Shortly thereafter, Tinker left MTM to become chairman of NBC, then the number-three network, and subsequently a pilot was ordered.

 Stephanie Zimbalist, an established actress with roles in several television movies, was approached for the role of Laura Holt.
 At first she turned the series down, not wishing to be tied down to one show, but had a late-night change of heart.
-Pierce Brosnan (best known then for his role in The Manions of America) auditioned for the role of Remington Steele but was initially refused by NBC executives who were concerned that Brosnan was a relative unknown in America.
+Pierce Brosnan (best known then for his role in The Manions of America) auditioned for the role of Remington Steele but was initially refused by NBC executives who were concerned that he was a relative unknown in America.
 MTM's Stu Erwin stood firm in a face-to-face meeting with NBC executive Brandon Tartikoff, and Tartikoff relented.

 Originally, NBC asked for a pilot that imagined the series six months into its run, with the characters already working together in the detective agency.
 This pilot was produced in February and March 1982 and was eventually aired with revisions as "Tempered Steele".
 NBC had some concerns about audience confusion over this episode, but ultimately agreed to schedule the series for the 1982–83 season.
 NBC also asked for a premise pilot which told the story of how Laura Holt met the man who became Remington Steele.
 This second pilot, "License to Steele", became the first episode aired in the series.